trecpodcasts/podcast-audio-feature-extraction/README.md

 ## Generating features

-To generate features, first, modify the config.yaml configuration file for your setup and then run one of the extraction scripts in ./src/features/.
-For example, to generate the eGeMAPS features run:
+To generate features, first, modify the variables in the config.yaml configuration file, importantly you must set "dataset_path" to the location of the Spotify podcast dataset and "features_uri_path" to a file containing a list of podcast URI's to calculate the features for.
+Then run one of the extraction scripts in ./src/features/.
+For example, to generate the eGeMAPS features, run:

 ```bash
 python src/features/create_opensmile_features.py